These men say they survived torture in a Syrian prison

 Detainees were crammed into cells with a single toilet that became their only source of nourishment on some days, they said.

-Al-Shogre said he started out in a cell measuring two-and-a-half by two and a half meters with 11 others.
+Al-Shogre said he started out in a cell measuring two-and-a-half by two-and-a-half meters (8 feet by 8 feet) with 11 others.
 One day, prison officials cut the water entirely, causing people to hallucinate.

 The next day, people started to drink urine.
 The following day some people died due to the lack of water, he said.

-Ibrahim said he shared a one-by-two-meter cell with seven people.
+Ibrahim said he shared a one-by-two-meter (3.2 by 6.5 feet) cell with seven people.
 He remembers it was freezing inside.

 He remembers sharing one piece of bread and a handful of olives among them.